Greetings followers of Guys Like Romance, Too!

 Love story?
 I thought you said you said you wrote erotic romance.
 Aren’t they the same thing?

-I’m glad you asked the question, wonderful follower of Guys Like Romance, Too!
+I’m glad you asked the question, wonderful follower of AMR.
 Yes, I do write erotic romance, but this book is my first love story.
-I don’t know if there is a standard “text book” difference between the two or anything, but here is the Jaxx Steele version of what the difference is.
+What’s the difference between a love story and an erotic romance, you ask?
+I don’t know if there is a standard text book difference between the two or anything, but here is Jaxx Steele’s idea of what the difference is.

 The ‘story’ is about them overcoming said disaster so that they can be together in the end.
 The book has the intenseness of the chase with the seduction and romance, too, but the aggressor catches his intended lover.
 All is well for a time and then some catastrophe comes to try to break them up.